 A T-shirt, blouse or polo is fine, while a tank top is not.
 However, a pashmina or scarf worn around the shoulders over a tank top is acceptable (or used as a makeshift long skirt), so it’s easy to get ‘temple worthy’ quite quickly.
 Note that, as in many tourist hot-spots, there’s an increased chance of encountering pickpockets at Bangkok’s busiest temples.
 I’ve recommended an anti-theft bag here as a total precaution – not necessary but prudent if you do a lot of sightseeing.

 Shoes for Thai temples?

-These are clever shoes to wear to a Thai temple, rather than within, as you’ll politely take them off and leave them at the gate.
+You’ll politely take your shoes off and leave them at the temple gate (or, at smaller temples like Koh Samui’s Big Buddha, at the stairs to the Buddha).
 Don’t wear laced shoes; tying and untying shoe laces?
 No thanks.
 A slip-on shoe is ideal.
-Closed-toe shoes are more appropriate, whether loafers, flats or canvas TOMs.
+Closed-toe shoes are more appropriate than sandals or flip-flops, whether loafers or flats.

+Socks aren’t necessary for temples, just nice to have (but if you’ve read this far then you’re OCD enough to want all bases covered).
 Other than perhaps using the hotel gym, this would be the only occasion you’d ever consider wearing socks in Thailand.
-Cross them off your Thailand packing list!

 Now that the dress code is no problem, what about the rest of your perfect preparation?